schemacrawler/SchemaCrawler-Tutorials/schemacrawler-output-files/steps/step1.md

 ## Start the SchemaCrawler Interactive Shell

 > We assume that you are familiar with the SchemaCrawler Interactive Shell.
+> If not, please complete the [Introduction to the Interactive Shell](https://www.katacoda.com/schemacrawler/scenarios/schemacrawler-shell) tutorial first.

 Start the SchemaCrawler Interactive Shell, by running: